Satyrium pruni

 A sign in Oxfordshire woodland advertising the presence of this butterfly (though the above pictures were taken elsewhere)

 The habitat requirement is dense, mature but not moribund, blackthorn thickets.
-For a long time it was not realised how much the survival of the butterfly depends upon correct coppicing.
-The traditional coppicing techniques (in central England, at least) are perfect, allowing the butterfly to move around suitable areas as old patches of blackthorn become useless for it.
+For a long time it was not realised how much the survival of the butterfly (in the UK, at least) depends upon correct coppicing.
+The traditional coppicing techniques are perfect, allowing the butterfly to move around suitable areas as old patches of blackthorn become useless for it.
 More modern coppicing uses a faster cycle and does not permit either the blackthorn or the butterflies to catch up - black hairstreaks are extremely sedentary butterflies.
 Now, all the remaining UK sites are managed correctly and although rare this species is not threatened.